markodenic/links/README.md

-# 🌐 Link in Bio Template
+# 📝 Single Page CV Template

 A clean, modern, mobile-friendly “Link in Bio” page.
 This fork is to experiment with single page cv concept.